rackerlabs/support-how-to/content/how-to/cloud-servers/add-a-new-wordpress-user/index.md

 It is important to manage carefully the roles given to new users.
-Keep the website's integrity and security by allowing people to do only what they are supposed to and avoid mistakes that can generate content errors or with the website itself.
+Keep the website's integrity and security by allowing people to do only what they are supposed to and avoid mistakes that can generate errors with the content or the website itself.